Focus ring contrast

 The 3:1 UI contrast target

-Hue Codex uses a 3:1 target for focus ring checks because focus indicators are non-text interface cues.
-The tool treats each adjacent color separately: a ring can pass against the page but fail against the component, or the other way around.
+Hue Codex uses 3:1 as an adjacent-color screening target for focus rings and treats each adjacent color separately: a ring can meet the target against the page but miss it against the component, or the other way around.
+This color check does not by itself establish WCAG 2.2 Focus Appearance conformance because the tool does not calculate every indicator-area, state-change, obstruction, or component requirement.

 Why adjacent colors matter